 opera fusion: new works

 Opera Fusion: New Works (OF:NW) is a dynamic partnership between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music (CCM).
-Created in 2011 to foster the development of new American operas, OF:NW has grown into a nationally recognized collaboration which is not only advancing in repertoire, but also serving as an inspiring example of a successful joint venture between an educational institution and a professional performing arts organization.
+With support of the Mellon Foundation, OF:NW was created in 2011 to foster the development of new American operas, and has grown into a nationally recognized collaboration that is not only advancing in repertoire, but also serving as an inspiring example of a successful joint venture between an educational institution and a professional performing arts organization.

 Process

-OF:NW offers composers or composer/librettist teams the opportunity to workshop an opera during a 10-day residency in Cincinnati.
+OF:NW offers composers or composer/librettist teams the opportunity to workshop an opera during a residency in Cincinnati.
 Residencies utilize the facilities, personnel, and talent of both Cincinnati Opera and the University of Cincinnati College-Conservatory of Music (CCM).
-The workshops are cast with a combination of CCM students and professional artists, and each workshop concludes with a free public presentation of excerpts followed by an audience Q&A session, all of which is streamed online.
+The workshops are cast with a combination of CCM students and professional artists, and each workshop concludes with a public presentation of excerpts.

 Wilks Studio • Music Hall